dolph/recipes/condiments/salsa.md

 > Makes about 1 quart.

-Combine in a blender at low speed until smooth:
+Combine in a blender at medium-high speed until smooth:

 - 1 pound fresh **tomatillos**, husked and rinsed
 - 1 small (200 grams) **white onion**, quartered